mongodb/specifications/source/ocsp-support/tests/README.rst

 drivers can use to prove their conformance to the OCSP Support specification.
 These tests MUST BE implemented by all drivers.

+Additional YAML and JSON tests have also been added to the `URI Options Tests <../../uri-options/tests/README.rst>`__.
+Specifically, the `TLS Options Test
+<../../uri-options/test/tls-options.yml>`__ has been
+updated with additional tests for the new URI option ``tlsDisableOCSPEndpointCheck``.
+These tests MUST BE implemented by drivers that are able to support the ``tlsDisableOCSPEndpointCheck`` URI option (see `MongoClient Configuration
+<../ocsp-support#MongoClient-Configuration>`__).

 Testing Invalid Configurations
 ==============================